ms/buildtogether.tech/src/tooling.md

 shouldn't try to adopt all of them in a single semester unless the focus of your project course is to try out as many tools as possible (which is actually a good theme for a project course).
-If you'd rather not improve your tools, but are afraid that someone on your team might want to do so, <cite>Farmer2006</cite> is a not-entirely-serious guide to preventing something new from being adopted.
+If you'd rather not improve your tools, but are afraid that someone on your team might want to do so, [% b Farmer2006 %] is a not-entirely-serious guide to preventing something new from being adopted.

 ## Programming Language